syntrydy/jans/docs/admin/config-guide/attribute-configuration.md

 ### Creating an Attribute

-To create SSO for certain applications, you may need to add custom attributes to your Janssen Server.
-Custom attributes can be added by using this operation-ID.
+To create SSO for certain applications, you may need to add custom attributes (or custom claim)to your Janssen Server.
+Custom attributes/claims can be added by using this operation-ID.
 It has a schema file where it's defined: the properties it needs to be filled to create a new custom attribute.

 ```text